aVariengien/birds-eye-view/README.md

 ```

 You need to have `OPENAI_API_KEY` defined in your environment variables.
 I advise adding `export OPENAI_API_KEY=sk-...` in your `.bashrc`.

+The project is in very early stage, and will probably show errors, e.g. if you tick `Use qualitative colors` but display a continuous value (e.g. search results).

 ## Walkthrough